michaelssavage/Sports-Goods-Shop/README.md

 2. There are a lot to take note of so I created a Trello board to keep track of work.
 3. The products are outlined in the json.
 Every product gets displayed from this 1 JSON file.
 4. React Context is needed for going between create, read, and update views.
 5. I could create an ad and store it in a postgresql database but I don't have much time.
-I will use a CSV instead.
+I will use Firestore for the moment.
 6. If no ads exist for a product on the Read page, then show a notification.

 ## Changes